YukunJ/MyTorch/README.md

 ## MyTorch -- A Small Deep Learning Library Implementation

-This is the a small NumPy-based deep learning library implementation, mimicing PyTorch.
+This is a small NumPy-based deep learning library implementation, mimicing PyTorch.
 It originates from the course [11-785 Introduction to Deep Learning](https://deeplearning.cs.cmu.edu/F21/index.html) at Carnegie Mellon Fall 2021.

 ---